Samford University: LGBTQ rights

 Similar actions occurred again in 2022.
 In late August, Samford administration “uninvited” representatives of Episcopalian and Presbyterian campus ministries from a campus event because these ministries were affirming of LGBTQ+ individuals.
 In justifying the move, Vice President of Student Affairs Phil Kimrey stated, “Throughout its history, the university has consistently subscribed to and practiced biblically orthodox beliefs," and "the university has a responsibility to formally partner with ministry organizations that share our beliefs.”
 On-campus protests against the change included a silent vigil outside a university-wide worship service on September 20.
+SAFE Samford again coordinated a letter writing campaign.
 On September 30, President Beck Taylor stated more explicitly in a video message that "we decided to limit Samford’s formal ministry partnerships to churches and to organizations that support Samford’s traditional view of human sexuality and marriage."
 This ended Samford’s nearly thirty-year relationship with Birmingham Episcopal Campus Ministries.
-In October, Taylor declined university recognition to a chapter of OUTLaw in Samford's Cumberland School of Law.
+In October, Taylor declined university recognition to a chapter of OUTLaw at Samford's Cumberland School of Law.
 OUTLaw is a national organization supporting LGBTQ+ law students.

+As of 2023, an off-campus student group, Samford Prism, had been formed to support LGBTQ+ students.
+SAFE Samford also continues to advocate on behalf of students.

 Academics

-Samford, a Christian university, offers undergraduate and graduate degree programs, with 170 undergraduate majors, minors and concentrations.
+Samford, a Christian university, offers undergraduate and graduate degree programs, with 178 undergraduate majors, minors and concentrations.
 The university is divided into the School of the Arts, Howard College of Arts and Sciences, Brock School of Business, Beeson Divinity School, Orlean Beeson School of Education, Cumberland School of Law, Moffett & Sanders School of Nursing, McWhorter School of Pharmacy, School of Health Professions, and School of Public Health.
-The faculty-to-student ratio at Samford University is 1:13.
+The faculty-to-student ratio at Samford University is 1:14.
 Approximately two-thirds of the university's classes have fewer than 20 students.

+In 2025, Samford ranked No. 20 on Niche's list of "Best Christian Colleges in America," the same year the university ranked 35th nationally in U.S. News & World Report's list for Best Undergraduate Teaching.
+Samford ranked highest among all colleges and universities in Alabama in Best Value, at No. 105 nationally, per U.S. News & World Report.

+Admissions

+In 2023, the college accepted 83.3% of applicants, with those admitted having an average 3.8 GPA and an average 1160 SAT score or average 26 ACT score.